-The adaptation to climate change is one of 12 urban development topics - among them air quality, sustainable soil use, circular economy, energy transition, urban mobility, digital transition, inclusion of migrants and refugees, etc. - selected in the Urban Agenda of the European Union with the goal of finding shared solutions to these challenges, improving the EU urban areas.
+The Partnership on Climate Adaptation held its first meeting on 3 and 4 July 2017 in Brussels.
+The adaptation to climate change is one of 12 priority themes - among them air quality, sustainable land-use, circular economy, energy transition, urban mobility, digital transition, inclusion of migrants and refugees, etc. - identified in the Pact of Amsterdam, establishing the Urban Agenda for the EU.

-The network, coordinated by the City of Genoa, includes six local authorities - the Province of Barcelona and the Cities of Glasgow, Trondheim, Potenza, Loulè and Sfantu Gheorghe, four Member States - France, Poland, Hungary and Bulgaria - and the Directorates-General of the European Commission - REGIO, CLIMA, ENV, RTD, ECHO.
-Other European organizations are EuroCities, CERM- Council of European Regions and Municipalities, EIB-BEI European Investment Bank, and URBACT.
+The Partnership, coordinated by the City of Genoa, includes six local authorities - the Province of Barcelona and the Cities of Glasgow, Trondheim, Potenza, Loulè and Sfantu Gheorghe, four Member States - France, Poland, Hungary and Bulgaria - and five Directorates-General of the European Commission - REGIO, CLIMA, ENV, RTD, and ECHO.
+Other European organisations and institutions involved are EUROCITIES, the Council of European Regions and Municipalities (CEMR), the European Investment Bank (EIB), and URBACT.

-For more information about the 1st meeting of the Partnership on Climate Adaptation see the local media website of Genoa.
+For more information about the first meeting of the Partnership on Climate Adaptation, see the website of Genoa (in Italian).